+Photoelectron Response to Solar Flares

+A proposal to the Naval Research Laboratory in response to Broad Agency Announcement (BAA) N00173-19-S-BA01

+Srimoyee Samaddar

+September 30, 2019

 The goal of this proposal is to quantify photoionization and production of primary and secondary photoelectrons in the D and E region ionosphere in response to changes in solar flux.
-We want to determine the altitudes of photoionization and photoelectron production due to high energy photons in the x-ray wavelength ranges, especially during the solar flares.
-The solar flares consist photons with high energy, high fluxes and are also highly variable in the x-ray ranges, so they must affect the photoionization and photoelectron flux production in altitudes below 90 km.
+We propose to determine the altitudes of photoionization and photoelectron production due to high energy photons in the x-ray wavelength ranges, especially during the solar flares.
+The solar flares consist of photons with high energy, high fluxes and are also highly variable in the x-ray ranges, so they must affect the photoionization and photoelectron flux production in altitudes below 90 km.
 Most of the existing models do not consider spectral variability in the x-ray ranges, therefore, we need better photoelectron models to study their effects in the earth’s ionosphere at lower altitudes.
+This proposal addresses that need.

-We know that the solar flux, shortward of 30.4 nm deposits energy into the Earth’s thermosphere and initiates chemical processes that affect the composition and structure of the ionospheric D and E regions.
+The solar flux, shortward of 30.4 nm deposits energy into the Earth’s thermosphere and initiates chemical processes that affect the composition and structure of the ionospheric D and E regions.
 One of the primary processes is the photoionization of the major neutral constituents N2, O2 and O. The photoionization of the major species leads to the formation of energetic photoelectrons.
 These primary photoelectrons create secondary electrons that can cause further ionization, dissociation, and excitation of particles.
 This process affects the dynamics of the Earth’s ionosphere and so it is important to know what wavelengths cause ionization at what altitudes, with a high level of accuracy.

-In order to study the photoionization and photoelectron production, we will develop an improved photoelectron model that can resolve the altitude profiles of these fluxes with a high degree of accuracy than previously done.
-The model is an improved version of the GLOW model [Solomon et al., 1988; Solomon and Abreu 1989; Bailey et al 2002] and is based on the two-stream method of phototelectron flux calculation introduced by Nagy and Banks (1970).
+In order to study the photoionization and photoelectron production, we will develop an improved photoelectron model that can resolve the altitude profiles of these fluxes with a high degree of accuracy compared to previous models.
+The new model is an improved version of the GLOW model [Solomon et al., 1988; Solomon and Abreu 1989; Bailey et al 2002] and is based on the two-stream method of phototelectron flux calculation introduced by Nagy and Banks (1970).
 Our photoelectron model will be able to resolve solar energies below 3nm with high spectral resolution.
 This will help us to analyze solar fluxes in very fine wavelength bins and with very high energies, up to hard x-rays energies.
-We will also improve the ionization and absorption cross-sections of the neutral species and their various ionization and dissociation states at all wavelengths with the newest available laboratory data.
+We will also improve the tabulation ionization and absorption cross-sections of the neutral species and their various ionization and dissociation states at all wavelengths with the newest available laboratory data.

 A secondary goal is to resolve the issue of the photoionization of the Lyman beta emission at 102.5 nm.
 We know that Lyman beta causes photoionization of O2, however, since the ionization threshold of molecular oxygen is very near that wavelength, most models improperly resolve the ionization and absorption cross-sections around it, which results in incorrect altitude profile for photoionization due to Lyman beta emission.
 With our improved cross-sections, we hope to resolve this issue of the photoionization of molecular oxygen by Lyman beta.